-Back to Contents Back to Contents Page National 5 French, German, Spanish 5 National Qualification SENIOR PHASE PUPILS This course aims to continue the development of learners' knowledge and competence in speaking writing reading and listening skills in the French language by extending your range of grammar and vocabulary.
-Consolidate and develop the skills of reading, listening, writing speaking Translation within the four contexts, covering topics such as family and friends, lifestyles, learning in context, jobs, and other cultural aspects of the language National 4 in same language or equivalent.
-Higher Tuesday afternoon and/or Thursday afternoon digital classroom (might differ for German) Possible alternative slots depending on numbers and pupils' availabilities 1 year Digital Classroom /Open Learning Courses will all run online using Microsoft Teams.
-ASSESSMENT ARRANGEMENTS Pupils sitting SQA exams will be presented by College but will sit at school (sit-at forms organised by College).
-Prelims papers will be sent to schools for supervision or supervised online if needed.
-ESOL National 4 4 National 4 Units SENIOR PHASE PUPILS This online digital course provides learners with the opportunity to develop English language skills to help with school work and achieve National 4 ESOL SQA units by learning in a supportive and friendly environment with other young people who share similar experiences.
-Pupils will develop English for reading, listening, and speaking by taking part in a range of activities.
+National 5 5 National SENIOR PHASE PUPILS Consolidate National 4 in same Higher Tuesday 1 year Digital German Qualification This course aims to continue the development of learners' knowledge and competence in speaking writing reading and listening skills in the language by extending your range of grammar and vocabulary. and develop the skills of reading, listening, writing speaking •Translation within the four contexts, covering topics such as family and friends, lifestyles, learning in context, jobs, and other cultural aspects of the language or equivalent.
+Complete beginners not accepted. afternoon and/or Thursday afternoon digital classroom.
+Possible alternative slots depending on numbers and pupils' availabilities Classroom plus additional online resources ESOL National 5 ESOL Higher 5/6 National 5 Higher S5 & 6 PUPILS This online digital course provides learners with the opportunity to develop English language skills to achieve the Higher ESOL SQA qualification by learning in a supportive and friendly environment with other young people who share similar experiences. language Pupils will develop English for reading, listening, and speaking by taking part in a range of activities.
 In addition, they will learn how to prepare presentations and write formal and informal letters and articles.
 They will build their vocabulary, grammatical accuracy, study skills and confidence.
-The courses cover a range of topics relevant to life and study in Scotland For entry to National 4 ESOL applicants will require SQA ESOL National 3 or result of initial placement test SQA ESOL National 5 SCP course NC ESOL for Employabilit y Level 5 (F/T at Sighthill campus) Tuesday & Thursday 4.30pm to 6.30pm 1 year Digital Classroom /Open Learning Timing outwith SCP timetable
+The Digital Model of delivery will consist of on- line face to face classes with For entry to National 5 applicants will require SQA ESOL National 4 or result of initial placement test.
+For entry to Higher Level 6 applicants will require SQA ESOL National 5 (preferably A or B pass) or result of initial placement test Vocational college courses or University Choice of: Higher - Monday & Wednesday 4.30pm- 6.30pm National 5- Monday & Wednesday 4.30pm - 6.30pm 1 year Digital Classroom/ Open Learning